timescale/docs/install/installation-archlinux.md

 When you have PostgreSQL and TimescaleDB installed, you can connect to it from your local system using the `psql` command-line utility.
-This is the same tool you might have used to connect to PostgreSQL before, but if you haven't installed it yet, check out our [installing psql][install-psql] section.
+This is the same tool you might have used to connect to PostgreSQL before, but if you haven't installed it yet, check out the [installing psql][install-psql] section.

 <procedure>